PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold3/README.md

 ### Resource Usage

 We suggest a single GPU for inference has at least 32G available memory.
-The number of tokens is at most 1200 for inference on a single A100-40G GPU with precision `bf16`.
+The maximum number of tokens is around 1200 for inference on a single A100-40G GPU with precision `bf16`.
 The length of inference input tokens on a single V100-32G with precision `fp32` is up to 1000.
-Inferring longer tokens may cost more GPU memory.
+Inferring longer tokens or entities with larger atom numbers per token than normal protein residues like nucleic acids may cost more GPU memory.

 For samples with larger tokens, you can reduce `model.global_config.subbatch_size` in `CONFIG_DIFFS` in `helixfold/model/config.py` to save more GPU memory but suffer from slower inference. `model.global_config.subbatch_size` is set as `96` by default.
 You can also reduce the number of additional recycles by changing `model.num_recycle` in the same place.

-We are keen to support longer token inference, it will come in soon.
+We are keen on support longer token inference, it will come in soon.

 ## Copyright